It’s that time of year again! The holidays are all about spending quality time with family and friends and feasting on delicious food.

 The following is the amazing Thanksgiving dinner I made, and the food was a show-stopper at functions I attended.

-Main Dishes I Prepared (pictured in photo above)
+Main Dishes I Prepared (pictured in the photo above)